QuantStack/quantstack.github.io/_includes/xtensor_middle.md

  - And the `operator[]` which takes a single multi-index argument, which can be of size determined at runtime. `operator[]` also supports access with braced initializers.

+### Performance

+The dynamic nature of `xarray` over `xtensor` has a cost.
+Since the dimension is unknown at build time, the sequences holding shape and strides of `xarray` instances are heap-allocated, which makes it significantly more expansive than `xtensor`.
+Shape and strides of `xtensor` are stack allocated which makes them more efficient.

+More generally, the library implement a `promote_shape` mechanism at build time to determine the optimal sequence type to hold the shape of an expression.
+The shape type of a broadcasting expression whose members have a dimensionality determined at compile time will have a stack allocated shape.
+If a single member of a broadcasting expression has a dynamic dimension (for example an `xarray`), it bubbles up to entire broadcasting expression which will have a heap allocated shape.
+The same hold for views, broadcast expressions, etc...

+Therefore, when building an application with xtensor, we recommend using statically dimensioned containers whenever possible to improve the overall performance of the application.

 ## Python bindings

 The [xtensor-python](https://github.com/QuantStack/xtensor-python) project provides the implementation of an `xtensor` container, `pyarray` which